France - The Southern Coast 9 Days

 • Wander along the famous beachfront Promenade des Anglais.

-• One of the most expensive hotels is the Le Negresco Hotel, popular with celebrities.
+• The Promenade is lined with large, lovely hotels.
+One of the most expensive hotels is the Le Negresco Hotel, popular

-• The Promenade des Anglais is where many events are organized including the famous Nice Carnival, as well as sporting events, exhibitions, and meetings.
+• The Promenade des Anglais is where many events are organized, including the famous Nice Carnival, as well as sporting events, exhibitions, and meetings.

-• Pedestrians, joggers, inline skaters and skateboarders populate the 5 km promenade at any time of the day.
+• Pedestrians, joggers, inline skaters, and skateboarders populate the 5 km promenade at any time of the day.

 • Casino Barrière Nice Le Ruhl is the clear “go-to” for fun on the famous Promenade des Anglais.

-• Explore the winding streets of the old town, called Vieux Nice (Old Town). <Read more>
+• Explore the winding streets of the old town, called Vieux Nice (Old Town).
+Read more 🔗

 • Vieux Nice is the city’s vibrant old town, with narrow cobblestone streets and pastel-hued buildings where shops sell Niçoise soaps and Provençal textiles, plus meats and cheeses.

 • Relax at one of Nice’s many private beaches for lunch and sunbathing.
-Nice has a few public beaches, but there are also private beaches where you can rent a chair and get food and drinks delivered to you.
+Nice has public beaches and private ones where you

 • Overnight: Nice, (6 nights)